incognick/.github/profile/README.md

 ## What I'm building

 ### [Burrow](https://github.com/burrow-cloud/burrow/)
-Agent driven cloud platform for your own Kubernetes.
-Deploy, roll back, scale, and debug through MCP.
+Agent driven backend for your own Kubernetes.
+Deploy, roll back, scale, and debug through your agent with guardrails.

 ### [Otterwatch](https://otterwatch.dev)
 A calm SSL certificate monitor that emails you before your certificates expire, and quietly keeps an eye on whether your sites are responding while it's at it.